fmaussion/fmaussion.github.io/posts/iceland_trek/06_day.md

     <a href="/images/blog/iceland/d6_bruara2.JPG" >
     <img src="/images/blog/iceland/d6_bruara2.JPG" alt="Image missing" width="49.9%" />
     </a>
-    <figcaption>... but it quickly transforms in an impressive basaltic canyon.</figcaption>
+    <figcaption>... but it quickly transforms into an impressive basaltic canyon.</figcaption>
 </figure>

 As we reach the southern edge of the plateau, we can already see the sea at the horizon - almost back in civilisation!